Despite suggestions to the contrary, by government supporters within the Australian media, the 20 year sentence was also unprecedented.

 27th May 2005

-The Hidden World Research Group made extensive searches through the Supreme Court database in Jakarta, and could find no case at all in which a sentence of this magnitude was endorsed for a similar marijuana offence.
+The Expendable Project made extensive searches through the Supreme Court database in Jakarta, and could find no case at all in which a sentence of this magnitude was endorsed for a similar marijuana offence.
 The discriminatory and political nature of the sentence was also starkly illustrated by a media research exercise, and by reference to a number of legal analysts.

 This aspect was also very clear to Schapelle Corby’s Indonesian lawyers.
 Indeed, it was so clear that Jakarta based lawyer, Hotman Paris Hutapea, took the step of writing directly to both the Indonesian President and the Prime Minister of Australia.